Dog Safety: Staying Safe Around Dogs

 - Make sure that your dog has lots of human interaction every day.
 A happy dog is a good dog.
 As social animals, dogs thrive on social interaction and love to be a part of the family.

 - Avoid tethering (chaining or tying to a rope) your dog.Tethering removes a dog's ability to flee and makes him/her feel vulnerable.
 If he/she can't escape a perceived threat, the only option is to attack.
-According to a study by the CDC, tethered dogs are 2.8 times more likely to bite.
+If you are keeping your dog outside and you don’t have a fenced yard and need to keep her contained, consider using a tether on a movable line so she won’t be tethered to one spot.

 - Use caution when introducing your dog to new people, new dogs or new situations.
 Your goal is to provide the dog with a succession of happy experiences so his/her social skills will continually improve.